In what might come as a bit of a shock to you, I didn’t like gin until recently.

 The Warner Edwards Rhubarb Gin is served over ice and then topped off with Fever-Tree Ginger Ale.
 Bonus points if you pop a little sprig of rosemary in there: delicious.

-Tell me, as I am a newly-converted gin fan, what are your favourite ways to drink gin?
+Tell me, as I am a newly-converted gin fan, what are your best gin recipes?